South Asian Modernists 1953-63

 - Location: The University of Manchester, Oxford Road, Manchester, M15 6ER

-- Getting there: Walk: 20-30 minures from Manchester city centre; Bike: Sheffield stands and lockers (£1 coin, refundable) both available at the gallery; Bus: 15, 41, 42, 43, 140 – 143, 147 – ask for bus stop nearest MRI, Oxford Road; Tram: St Peter’s Square (plus 10 minutes on the bus or 20 minutes on foot); Train: Oxford Road (plus 10 minutes on the bus or 20 minutes on foot); Car: On-street parking (maximum stay, 2 hours) on Denmark Road.
+- Getting there: By foot: 20-30 minures from Manchester city centre; By Bike: Sheffield stands and lockers (£1 coin, refundable) both available at the gallery; By Bus: 15, 41, 42, 43, 140 – 143, 147 – ask for bus stop nearest MRI, Oxford Road; By Metrolink: St Peter’s Square (plus 10 minutes on the bus or 20 minutes on foot); Train: Oxford Road (plus 10 minutes on the bus or 20 minutes on foot); By Car: On-street parking (maximum stay, 2 hours) on Denmark Road.
 Nearest car park Cecil Street

 - Admission is free